How To Watch Netflix On Your TV – The Ultimate Guide

 - Allow your television and tablet a moment to connect.
 Once this is completed, you should see what’s on your tablet on the television screen.

-- From your Android tablet, log in to your Netflix App (if available).
+- From your tablet, log in to your Netflix App (if available).
 Download the app if you don’t have it.
 Log in to your app and begin watching Netflix on your TV.

 Once again, you can also use Chromecast to play Netflix.
 Follow the same steps listed above for using Chromecast, with a phone, laptop, or PC, using your tablet in place of the other device.

 That wraps up our tutorial.
-There are numerous ways to watch Netflix on a television using different types of hardware and gadgets.
+There are numerous ways to watch Netflix on your television using different types of hardware and gadgets.
 Some are easier than others.
 However, you’re sure to find a way that suits you.

 If you’re having any issues, go over the steps again carefully.